 When Shinoda sold the Roadster, he got in a small fight with the purchaser.
 So, Shinoda dismantled it and left it in pieces.
 The last he heard, Shinoda claimed it still was in pieces and was somewhere in Detroit.

 Even from the start, Shinoda was a brilliant designer, capable of making strong decisions that showed performance benefits instantly.
 But he also knew his own worth and refused to back down.
-It was what made him a brilliant designer, and it was also why he worked in so many places.
+It was what made him a brilliant designer, and it was also why he worked, and left, so many positions.
 Shinoda is well-known as a design genius, but it’s his temper and confidence that led to some of the greatest car stories in history.

 Return to Ford